-This is a project that explores photography and chronic illness
+This is a project that explores the arts and chronic illness

 Ingrid is the primary carer for someone living with multiple chronic illnesses.
 She has an interest in queer photography, and the intersections of queer with chronic illness.
 She is also a medical sociologist with a background in history and an active interest in arts-based methods.
 Her work focuses on HIV, sexual and reproductive health and justice with LGBTQ+ and migrant communities in the UK.